 We are closely following all official guidelines and advice that continue to be provided by the Ministry of Health, New Zealand (which are more comprehensive) and the Ministry of Health, Cook Islands.

-We have placed sanitiser in all guests villas and by the drink bottle for café guests and staff.
+We have placed sanitiser in all guest villas and by the drink bottle for café guests and staff.

 Handshakes, customary greetings (by kissing the cheek) and hugging should be avoided.
 That will be hard, but it is essential.
 The risk is too great.